 Leadens Building Maintenance, Inc. is pleased to announce that the transition to Microfiber Technology is now complete for all of our customers.
 This change is designed to enhance our existing services and to continue to deliver exceptional quality and value to you, our customer.

-According to Mark Leadens, President, “The use of Microfiber technology greatly reduces the potential for cross contamination,” and this is important for a variety of reasons, including maintaining appropriate use of cleaning solutions.
+“The use of Microfiber technology greatly reduces the potential for cross contamination,” and this is important for a variety of reasons, including maintaining appropriate use of cleaning solutions.
 All Leadens microfiber cloths are color-coded and designated to a particular maintenance task in the cleaning process.

 As an added benefit, all Leadens microfiber cleaning cloths are laundered at an environmentally friendly dry cleaning service.
 This added eco-friendly step ensures the integrity and longevity of the microfiber cloth.
 For additional information on the benefits of Microfiber technology in commercial cleaning, check out the article below.